Web Player Usage Guide

 Functions currently supported by the Web player:

-- Search and Sound Sources: Supports searching across five major music platforms, and supports custom uploading JS scripts or importing URLs to extend sound sources.
+- Search and Sound Sources: Supports searching across five major music platforms, custom uploading JS scripts or importing URLs to extend sound sources.
+Now supports searching for albums, artists, and favoriting them.

 - Playback Control: Multi-audio quality selection (128k/320k/FLAC/Hi-Res) and automatic downgrade if audio quality fails.
 Supports speed adjustment (0.5x-2.0x), fade-in/fade-out, and playback progress memory.